-Legislation/policy Description Implications for the project Approval required Commonwealth Legislation National Environment Protection Council Act 1994 (NEPC Act) - National Environment Protection Measure (Ambient Air Quality) (AAQ NEPM) The NEPC Act establishes a framework for the preparation of National Environment Protection Measures (NEPMs).
-The NEPMs are a set of national objectives designed to assist in protecting or managing particular aspects of the environment.
-The AAQ NEPM sets national standards for the management of air emissions to the environment.
-It sets intervention levels, indicating levels of which air emissions would begin to be detrimental to human health on a national level.
-The AAQ NEPM sets the standard and goals to achieve equivalent population exposure that protects the beneficial uses of the air environment.
-The assessment of the air emissions from the project will consider the AAQ NEPM for ambient air quality, in conjunction with the ERS and EPA Victoria Guideline for Assessing and Minimising Air Pollution in Victoria (May 2021).
-None State - Legislation Environment Protection Act 2021 (Vic) (Environment Protection Regulations) Protection Act 2021 (Vic) (Environment ProtectionRegulations lists activities that require a development and/or operational licence under the EP Act The project is expected to require a development licence and an operating licence.
-Policy • Environment Reference Standard (ERS) The ERS sets out the environmental values of the ambient air that are sought to be achieved or maintained in Victoria and standards to support those values.
+Legislation/policy Description Implications for the project Approval required Commonwealth Legislation National Environment Protection Council Act 1994 (NEPC Act) - National Environment Protection Measure The AAQ NEPM sets the standard and goals to achieve equivalent population exposure that protects the beneficial uses of the air environment.
+The assessment of the air emissions from the project will consider the AAQ NEPM for ambient air quality, in conjunction with the ERS and EPA Victoria Guideline for Assessing and Minimising Air Pollution in Victoria (Feb 2022).
+None State Legislation Environment Protection Act 2021 (Vic) (Environment Protection Regulations) Schedule 1 of the Environment Protection Regulations lists activities that require a development and/or operational licence under the EP Act Activities which exceed air emissions thresholds are included in the list of prescribed development or operating activities.
+These activities require a development licence and operating licence.
+The project is expected to require a development licence and an operating licence.
+Policy Environment Reference Standard (ERS) The ERS sets out the environmental values of the ambient air that are sought to be achieved or maintained in Victoria and standards to support those values.
 The ERS generally adopts the objectives in the AAQ NEPM with some modifications.
 The ERS also contains other environmental values, indicators and/or objectives that are not in the AAQ NEPM.
 EPA must consider the environmental values in the ERS when deciding whether or not to issue development, operating and pilot project licences.
 The project is expected to require a development licence and an operating licence.
-EPA Victoria Publication 1961 Guideline for Assessing and Minimising Air Pollution in Victoria (EPA 2021b) Provides a framework and Air Quality Assessment Criteria (AQACs) to assess and control risks associated with air pollution.
+EPA Victoria Publication 1961 Guideline for Assessing and Minimising Air Pollution in Victoria (EPA 2022) Provides a framework and Air Quality Assessment Criteria (AQACs) to assess and control risks associated with air pollution.
 The guideline addresses potential human health and environmental impacts associated with outdoor air pollution emitted from commercial, industrial, agricultural, transport, mining and extractive activities Ground level impacts of air emissions (construction and operation) should comply with the air quality standards and objectives provided in Guideline (EPA 2021b).
 None